 Packed lunch can be taken with you and in the evenings students can choose to eat out at a local restaurant or cook in by using the self-catering facilities.

 This project runs all year round except for the following dates:

-Students should fly to Colombo International Airport where they will be met by a representative of BPT and transferred to the BPT.
-At the end of the project students will be transferred to Columbo airport.
-During the project students will be transferred as necessary to their place of work.
-Students need to start work at 06:30 am on the Monday morning therefore we suggest students arrive on the Saturday to get used to the heat and get over the jet lag!
+Students should fly to Colombo International Airport where they will be met by a representative of Global Vet Clinic and transferred to the clinic.
+At the end of the project, students will be transferred to Colombo airport.
+During the project, students will be transferred as necessary to their place of work.
+Students need to start work at 07:30 am on a Monday morning, therefore, we suggest students arrive on Saturday to get used to the heat and get over the jet lag!

-Work starts early and finishes early around 3pm.
+Work starts early and finishes early at around 3 pm.
 Students then have free time.

-Accommodation, transport to and from the airport and to the project each day, training and support from BPT staff during the project and any project materials.
+Accommodation, transport to and from the airport and to the project each day, training and support from Global Vet Clinic staff during the project and any project materials.

-Flights, food, travel/medical insurance (available from us with Endsleigh at £16.25 per 7 nights/8 days), vaccinations (rabies IS compulsory), visas, excursions on days off, luxury items such as alcohol or chocolate etc.
+Flights, food, travel/medical insurance (please check links for Insurance information), vaccinations (rabies IS compulsory), visas, excursions on days off, luxury items such as alcohol or chocolate etc.

-£700 PER PERSON for 1 week based on 2 STUDENTS SHARING for a minimum of 15 surgeries in 1 week.
-This option is only available if students can already spay and neuter cats and dogs before the project starts.
+£790 PER PERSON 1 week based on 2 STUDENTS SHARING for a minimum of 15 surgeries in 1 week.
+This option is only available if students can already neuter male cats and dogs before the project starts.